 - Establish whether the symptoms are likely due to food allergy.

 - If a food allergy is diagnosed, accurately determine what foods the person is allergic to.
 Most food allergic people are sensitive to one or two foods.

 - Undertake blood or skin prick testing to confirm the underlying nature of the allergy

 - Construct a plan for avoidance of the culprit foods and educate patients how to do this.
-We often consult a specialist dietician if food allergy avoidance is difficult, or likely to lead to nutritional problems.
+We often consult a dietitian with specific expertise in allergies if food allergy avoidance is difficult, or likely to lead to nutritional problems.

 - Prescribe and Educate patients on the use of adrenaline auto-injectors